vlstill/tedi/aim.md

 Furthermore, it is expected that by directing exploration in this way, the algorithm will (on average) run faster for programs which contain errors.
 It might be also possible to employ heuristics to direct relaxations so that it is first applied on variables on which it is more likely to cause property violations.
+Another possibility is using robustness-base heuristics and employ relaxed memory semantics only when needed.

-## Analysis of POWER and ARM Memory Models
+## Analysis of Very Weak Memory Models

 The POWER and ARM memory models (which are quite similar) are important as they are very weak and there is increasing number of devices which use ARM processors and a good number of hi-performance devices powered by POWER.
 However, these memory models come with relaxations such as writes which can propagate in different order to different processors and reordering of loads with succeeding writes which can lead to seemingly cyclic dependencies.
 For this reason, these memory models are more subtle then NSW and require more advanced analysis.

-## Analysis of the C++ Memory Model

 The C11/C++11 standards came with a memory model intended to allow efficient multi-platform implementation of parallel primitives, even on very relaxed platforms such as POWER/ARM.
+For this reason the C++11 memory model can be used as over-approximation of POWER/ARM in the context of C/C++.
 A very similar memory models is also used by the LLVM intermediate language.
 As DIVINE is an analyzer for C/C++ it is natural to have support for verification of programs against this memory model.
-I expect that this goal with draw heavily from the advancements introduced for POWER/ARM memory models.

 ## Techniques for Unbounded Memory Model Analysis

 Up to this point I expect to allow only bounded instruction reordering.
 However, in order to increase coverage of our analysis, I would like to investigate techniques which allow unbounded reordering.
-Such techniques could use some form of symbolic encoding delayed memory operations, such as automata-based encoding introduced in \cite{Linden2010} (which supports only TSO), or they could use abstractions.
+Such techniques could use some form of symbolic encoding of delayed memory operations, such as automata-based encoding introduced in \cite{Linden2010} (which supports only TSO), or they could use abstractions.
+Another possibility is using SMT-based symbolic encoding.
 All of these approaches will likely also require changes to the verification algorithm and therefore will not be implemented purely as program transformations accompanied by memory model runtime.

 # Time Plan

+\begin{stretched}

 The plan of the rest of my PhD study and research activities is following:

 Now -- January 2018

-~   Extension of the relaxed memory support in DIVINE to the NSW memory model.
+~   Extension of the relaxed memory support in DIVINE to the NSW memory model and design of verification-friendly semantics for NSW.

 January 2018

 ~   Doctoral exam and defense of this thesis proposal.

-February 2018 -- May 2018
+February 2018 -- June 2018

 ~   Development of heuristically directed search algorithm for verification under relaxed memory models in DIVINE.

-July 2018 -- November 2018
+June 2018 -- November 2018

-~   Extension of relaxed memory support to POWER and ARM memory models, including development of transformation-friendly semantics of these memory models.
+~   Extension of relaxed memory support to more relaxed memory models such as C++, POWER and ARM memory models, including development of transformation-friendly semantics of these memory models.

-December 2018 -- January 2019
+December 2018 -- July 2019

-~   Extension of relaxed memory support to the C++/LLVM memory model.

-February 2019 -- July 2019

 ~   Investigation and design of techniques for unbounded verification of programs running under relaxed memory models.